 Ready?!
 Ok, it’s time to moisturize.
 Remember, you must use a product that works for both skin types.
 The good news is the current market has many varieties of one-size-fits moisturizers!
 Just make sure the product is oil-free and alcohol-free.
 If you decide to use two different moisturizers to target oily and dry areas specifically, choose water-soluble products on dry sites and oil-soluble products on T-zone.
 Apply your moisturizer in the morning right after the serum, and don’t forget to repeat this ritual in the evening.

 Use Clay Mask Regularly

 As you have already learned, we need to look for masks that would work to soothe your dry cheeks and clear pores on your T-zone.
 Green, white, and red clay masks are astonishing for combination skin.
 Each of them serves a slightly different function.
-You can apply french green clay to exfoliate and clarifies skin or red clay to absorb excess oil from your oily parts.
+You can apply French green clay to exfoliate and clarify skin or red clay to absorb excess oil from your oily parts.
 White kaolin will be perfect for dry areas of your face.
 The clay benefits are endless!
 Use it two to three times a week for the best result.
 Remember to moisturize your skin as soon as you rinse off the mask.

 Oh…this stuff is inexpensive and readily available.
 The blotting papers remove the excess oil and help your skin breathe.
 Put it into your purse to use as needed throughout the day.

 It is just a great travel companion, whatever you go!
 As stated above, you should avoid washing your face very often.
 So, micellar water can be a great alternative to wipe out your skin during the day.